powei55/geet-app/README.md

 # geet-app
-A repo for practicing git and github
+A repo for practicing git and github -- practicing branch merging